-A commercial lease is real property leased or rented for commercial purposes.
+A commercial lease is real property leased or rented for commercial purposes - land or structure.
 This includes but is not limited to: office buildings, stores, factories, farm land, parking/storage facilities, banquet halls or meeting rooms.
+Does not including agricultural property or land or structures used for residential purposes.
 These leases are subject to county and city transaction privilege taxes.

 Reporting County Tax

-To determine if you should report county taxes, visit www.AZTaxes.gov/Home/Address.
+To determine if you should report county or city taxes, visit www.AZTaxes.gov/Home/Address.
 Enter the address of the commercial lease and search, then select “Rent/Lease Space” from the drop-down menu.

 This provides a breakdown of the taxes you should be reporting along with the business, county and city codes.
 Use this information to fill out transaction privilege tax (TPT) returns.